toomuchome/technical-interview-questions-and-answers/README.md

 ### Steps
 1. Ask questions to define the scope - look out for edge cases such as validity or size of inputs
-2. Give a native solution - heck the time and space complexity, test your code
+2. Give a naive solution - heck the time and space complexity, test your code
 3. Give a better solution - cannot heck the time and space complexity, test your code
 4. Optimise the solution if possible